What are the most spectacular roads in Spain?

 Estany de Sallente is a high mountain reservoir at an elevation of 1.765m (5,790ft) above the sea level, located in La Vall Fosca, in Lleida, Spain.

-Punta Malacara is a high mountain peak at an elevation of 2.137m (7,011ft) above the sea level, located in the heart of the Pyrenees, in northeastern Spain in the province of Huesca.
+Punta Malacara is a high mountain peak at an elevation of 2,137m (7,011ft) above sea level, located in the heart of the Pyrenees in the province of Huesca, Spain.
+Technically, the access route is a specialized service road for the Astún ski resort chairlifts.
+Navigating this 4.8 km track requires a high-clearance 4x4 vehicle, as the road is engineered for industrial mountain maintenance rather than standard vehicular transit.

 Puerto de la Bobia is a mountain pass at an elevation of 1.103m (3,618ft) above the sea level, located in the Autonomous Community of the Principality of Asturias, Spain.
 The climb is brutal, with sections up to 20%.